 - 1. Youth has acute symptoms of a psychotic disorder; and/or suicidal thoughts/behavior with realistic means by which to carry out the behavior; - 2.
-Youth has had episodes of wandering, bolting, or other elopement behavior in the past 45 days that have placed the youth at imminent risk to self or others, or such behavior occurs post-admission to the CSH; - 3.
+Youth has had episodes of wandering, bolting3, or other elopement behavior in the past 45 days that have placed the youth at imminent risk to self or others, or such behavior occurs post-admission to the CSH; - 3.
 Youth has a known history of sexually inappropriate behavior that may place other residents at risk, or such behavior occurs post-admission to the CSH; - 4.
 Youth has significant verified or suspected underlying medical issues that may require a higher level of care for the purpose of increased medical supervision/intervention, or such issues become known post-admission to the CSH; - 5.
 Youth requires total care (i.e. total physical assistance) to complete all Activities of Daily Living (ADLs); and - 6.
-Youth's behavior must be the issue causing the crisis, not an issue emanating from the caregiver or environment.
+Youth's behavior must be the issue causing the crisis, not an issue emanating from the caregiver or environment. - 7.
+In addition to the above, if the youth is admitted from an inpatient or acute care setting, (s)he must be free from the administration of chemical restraint (e.g., PRN psychotropic, anxiolytic, sedative medication) and the application of physical restraint (e.g. 2- and 4-point restraints) for at least 24 consecutive hours immediately prior to admission.
+It should not impede the ASD CSH from initiating the referral/admission process, with the understanding that admission cannot occur until this requirement is met.